IASB Better Communication in Financial Reporting

 The aim of the proposed amendment is to ensure that the definition of material is consistent across IFRS Standards Conceptual Framework for Financial Reporting, IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors and provide guidance to help improve consistency in the application of that concept.

 Amendments to IAS 1 Presentation of Financial Statements

 The IASB made narrow-scope amendments to IAS 1 Presentation of Financial Statements, intended to address some of the concerns expressed about existing presentation and disclosure requirements and to ensure entities are able to use judgement when preparing their financial statements.

-In July 2014 the FRC published its comment letter to the IASB’s Exposure ED/2014/1 Disclosure Initiative: Proposed Amendments to IAS 1.
 The IASB published the final Standard Disclosure Initiative: Amendments to IAS 1 in December 2014.
 It is effective for periods beginning on or after 1 January 2016, with earlier application permitted.

 Amendments to IAS 7 Statement of Cash Flows

 The IASB made narrow-scope amendments to IAS 7 Statement of Cash Flows requiring disclosure of changes in liabilities arising from financing activities, including changes arising from cash flows and non-cash changes, excluding the changes in contributed equity.
 In practice, this disclosure will usually take the form of a reconciliation, similar to the debt reconciliations already provided by many UK companies on a voluntary basis.

 In January 2016 the IASB published the final Standard Disclosure Initiative: Amendments to IAS 7—2016.
 It is effective for periods beginning on or after 1 January 2017, with earlier application permitted.